UMM-CSci-3601-S19/iteration-3-toon-squad/server/src/main/java/umm3601/server_files/Google_Oauth_Documention.md

 Additionally, contrary to the Droplet Setup instructions, ssh into root@[your_ip] instead of deploy-user@[your_ip].

 ## Modifying `Server.java`
+`Server.java` needs to be modified in your Droplet to be different than your master build.
+Your master build references localhost in places where the below code references your top level domain, and your master build uses serverPort 4567 whereas the Droplet should use port 80.
+This is so that you can push changes between your group partners that work on localhost whereas the Droplet needs the following implementation.

 >cd ~
 >cd your-repos-name-here/server/src/main/java/umm3601/
 >nano Server.java